-Get acquainted with personalities and places depicted on Ukrainian banknotes, find out the etymology of Ukrainian currency name and other interesting facts!
+Get acquainted with personalities and places depicted on Ukrainian banknotes, find out the etymology of the Ukrainian currency’s name, and many other interesting facts!

 Fact #1.
 Ukrainian currency is called hryvnia…

 …or гривня in Ukrainian.
-The hryvnia code is UAH.
-It was proclaimed the national currency five years after dissolution of the USSR in 1996.
+The hryvnia’s code is UAH.
+It was proclaimed the national currency five years after the dissolution of the USSR, in 1996.

 Fact #2.
 The official sign for Ukrainian money is ₴.

 It consists of the cursive Cyrillic letter “г” and a double horizontal stroke.
 The letter “г” stands for the first letter in the Ukrainian word “гривня” (hryvnia).
 The double horizontal stroke symbolizes stability.
 The same sign is used in the European € and the Japanese ¥ currency symbols.
 In Ukraine, the abbreviation грн is used more often than the hryvnia sign.

 Fact #3.
 The Ukrainian currency got its name in honor of the old currency.

 The word “hryvnia” was used to denote the first copper and then silver ingots of a certain weight in Kyivan Rus’ times.
 They looked like this:

 The word probably derived from the Slavic word “hryva”, meaning “mane”, and consequently “hryvna” with the meaning “neck jewelry”.
 According to etymologists, the meaning of the word “hryvna – neck jewelry” was complemented with the meaning “monetary unit” due to the widespread tradition of making neck jewelry out of coins.